 The EIC Fund is a dedicated fund for investing in companies selected by the EIC Accelerator.
 Since its creation in June 2020, the Fund has invested in 78 deep-tech companies all across Europe.
 An additional 63 deals are approved for investment in the coming months.
 The total approved investment amount for companies selected during the pilot phase (2019-2020) is €637 million.

-Around €3.5 billion of the EIC’s budget will go towards the EIC Fund for 2021-2027.
+Moreover, around €3.5 billion of the EIC’s budget will go towards the EIC Fund for 2021-2027.

 The EIC aims to be a catalyser and strives for larger investment rounds.
 During the pilot, the EIC achieved a multiplier of 2.6-2.8 of private investments to the EIC’s public investments.
 Depending on the company and the innovation, co-investors alongside the EIC Fund may include Business Angels, Venture Capital funds, Impact investment funds, Family offices, Venture debt funds, National Promotional Banks or corporate venture arms.

-What to know more about the GUIDELINES?
+Want to know more about the EIC Investment Guidelines?